RECOVER CPR Registry

-The RECOVER initiative developed a CPR registry to collect epidemiological information of CPR in small animals.
+The RECOVER initiative developed a CPR registry to collect epidemiological information on CPR in small animals.
 Epidemiological CPR data in dogs and cats is currently only based on observational studies conducted in single veterinary hospitals.
 Due to the heterogeneity of the veterinary cardiopulmonary arrest (CPA) population, data from a large number of animals are needed to determine the effects of specific variables (e.g., age) on the outcome.
 Important questions can be answered with registries.
 For example, determining the frequency of return of spontaneous circulation (ROSC) and survival rates after CPR may provide practitioners with more evidence on how long to continue the resuscitation effort.
-In short, the RECOVER CPR registry is a central instrument to create new knowledge on small animal CPR.
-The RECOVER CPR registry based its content on the Utstein-style reporting guidelines.
+In short, the RECOVER CPR registry is a central instrument to create new knowledge of small animal CPR.
+The RECOVER CPR registry-based its content on the Utstein-style reporting guidelines.
 Accordingly, data elements are divided into those absolutely required for the data to make any sense (aka, core variables) such as animal species and survival to discharge information, and into those that cannot reliably be collected or are primarily useful as hypothesis-generating data (aka, supplemental variables), rather than essential.
-Examples of supplemental variables include EtCO2 values or time until first epinephrine administration.
+Examples of supplemental variables include EtCO2 values or time until the first epinephrine administration.
 The RECOVER case report form is designed to facilitate data collection required for the registry by using the same data elements and synchronized terminology.

 The RECOVER CPR registry is implemented using an electronic research data capture system developed by the NIH and data can be entered via a computer terminal or tablet by everyone that has a RECOVER CPR registry account.
 Registry data will be made available to any registry contributor to answer specific hypotheses, provided a respective application was submitted and approved.